Why you shouldn’t write your own open source license

 Who should bear the cost of open source?

 From a public policy standpoint, let’s assume for a second that there’s always going to be some complexity inherent in open source, that all open source licenses share some legal ambiguity.
 Who should bear the burden of that complexity?
 I’d argue that open source should be optimized for code consumers, not for code publishers.
-There’s three reasons for this:
+There are three reasons for this:

 First, when you’re talking about code published by large organizations — those organizations who might consider a custom license — code consumers are almost undoubtedly going to be less sophisticated.
 You could push the complexity on to code consumers, who would then have to go out and hire outside counsel before they could use your code, but those publishers sophisticated enough to need their own license generally have in house lawyers that could absorb the complexity of a standardized license at little to no economic cost.